 While the College Board remains steadfast in its commitment to the importance of analytic writing for all students, two factors have contributed to its decision to no longer make the Essay a required part of the sat.
 First, while the writing work that students do in the Evidence-Based Reading and Writing area of the exam is strongly predictive of college and career readiness and success, one single essay historically has not contributed significantly to the overall predictive power of the exam.
 Second, feedback from hundreds of member admission officers was divided: some respondents found the essay useful, but many did not.
 (Test Specifications for the Redesigned SAT, 2015)

 In 2016, the College Board matched ACT’s policy of making the essay optional.
 Before this change, many selective schools required the ACT essay, likely because SAT students were required to write an essay.
 (ACT calls its essay the Writing test, which is not to be confused with the SAT’s Writing and Language section, which is multiple choice.)
 After the change, schools started dropping the essay requirement for the ACT and opted not to bother with the SAT essay either.

-As reported in The Washington Post, starting next year Harvard will no longer require submission of an SAT or ACT essay score.
-This policy change doesn’t just bring the Ivy-league back into balance.
-It drops the number of colleges and universities that require the SAT essay or ACT essay to 26.
+The number of colleges and universities that now require the SAT essay or ACT essay is 17.
 (That total does not include Wellesley College and the University of Montana Western, which do not require the SAT essay but do require the essay if students submit an ACT.)
 Here is the list of schools that require the essay.
 I’ll explain how we arrived at it below.